Organization of the faculty

 Großhaderner Str.
 2

-All information for doctoral candidates in the faculty of Biology can be found here
+All information for doctoral candidates / students in the faculty of Biology can be found here: information of a doctoral study in the faculty of Biology (PDF, 327 KB)

-• Please come to the doctoral office during opening hours (see adress above), you can also make appointments at these times
+• Please visit the doctoral office during the opening hours (see adress above), you can also make an appointment

 • Please bring all certificates of your awarded academic degrees in original (such as: certificates, testimonial and transcript of records of your Bachelor’s and